jdberry/tag/README.md

 Omissions
 ---
-The following features have been contemplated for future enhancement:
+The following features are contemplated for future enhancement:

 * A -0 option to specify NUL separated output for use with xargs
 * A man page